-11.83 Each validation and franchise partner will have an Academic Development and Operational Group (ADOG).
-The quality and standards remit of the ADOG is to monitor and safeguard the standards and quality of the provision and the student experience.
-For partnerships which have provision across multiple Colleges a Partnership Board may be created to ensure collective and consistent oversight and corporate governance.
+11.83 Each validation and franchise partner will have a Partnership Management Group (PMG).
+The quality and standards remit of the PMG is to monitor and safeguard the standards and quality of the provision and the student experience.

 Course Committees